‘Baby mama drama’: Three accused in shooting that left man injured, woman dead

 Swanyea Taylor and Rapheal Brown, both 23, pulled up in a black Toyota four-door sedan just as the owner of the studio stepped outside Tuesday night.
 They immediately asked him, according to court documents, “are you the new dude?”

 The owner walked back inside and told 18-year-old Jocelyn M. Bolf and the man she was with inside the studio that Taylor – the father of her child – and Brown were outside looking for them.
-The pair eventually left the studio later that evening.
+Bolf and the man eventually left the studio later that evening.

 An hour later, just after 7 p.m., the owner heard gunshots outside.